 Estimated additional costs for this course are:

 Occluder - £14

 Budgie stick - £10

 General Optical Council fees - £30 per annum

-Travel expenses for 14hrs of hospital experience: Approx. £100
+Travel expenses for 14 hours of hospital experience: approximately £100

 Read this institution's report